timeblade0/blast_corps_2d/README.md

 Esc:                               Exit Game
 F2:                                Restart Game
-Enter:                             Pasue or return to stage select
+Enter:                             Pause or return to stage select

 How to Play:
 -------------------------